-- No phantom has been identified to remove systematic differences in body composition when comparing in-vivo results across manufacturers. - An in-vivo cross-calibration study is necessary when comparing in-vivo results across manufacturers. - Cross-calibrating systems of the same make and model can be performed with an appropriate whole body phantom. - Changes in body composition measures can be evaluated between two different systems of the same make and model if the systems have been cross-calibrated with an appropriate total body phantom. - When changing hardware, but not the entire system, or when replacing a system with the same technology (make and model), cross-calibration should be performed by having one technologist do 10 whole body phantom scans, with repositioning, before and after hardware change.
-If a greater than 2% difference in mean percent fat mass, fat mass or lean mass is observed, contact the manufacturer for service/correction. - No total body phantoms are available at this time that can be used as absolute reference standards for soft-tissue composition or bone mineral mass. - The Quality Control (QC) program at a DXA body composition facility should include adherence to manufacturer guidelines for system maintenance.
-In addition, if not recommended in the manufacturer protocol, the following QC procedures are advised: - Perform periodic (at least once per week) body composition phantom scans for any DXA system as an independent assessment of system calibration. - Plot and review data from calibration and body composition phantom scans. - Verify the body composition phantom mean percent fat mass and tissue mass after any service performed on the densitometer. - Establish and enforce corrective action thresholds that trigger a call for service. - Maintain service logs. - Comply with radiation surveys and regulatory government inspections, radiation surveys and regulatory requirements. - Consistent positioning and preparation (e.g. fasting state, clothing, time of day, physical activity, empty bladder) of the patient is important for precise measures. - Positioning of the arms, hands, legs and feet whenever possible should be according to the NHANES method (palms down isolated from the body, feet neutral, ankles strapped, arms straight or slightly angled, face up with neutral chin). - "Offset-scanning" should be used in patients who are too wide to fit within the scan boundaries, using a validated procedure for a specific scanner model.
+- No total body phantoms are available at this time that can be used as absolute reference standards for soft-tissue composition or bone mineral mass. - The Quality Control (QC) program at a DXA body composition facility should include adherence to manufacturer guidelines for system maintenance.
+In addition, if not recommended in the manufacturer protocol, the following QC procedures are advised: - Perform periodic (at least once per week) body composition phantom scans for any DXA system as an independent assessment of system calibration. - Plot and review data from calibration and body composition phantom scans. - Verify the body composition phantom mean percent fat mass and tissue mass after any service performed on the densitometer. - Establish and enforce corrective action thresholds that trigger a call for service. - Maintain service logs. - Comply with radiation surveys and regulatory government inspections, radiation surveys and regulatory requirements. - Consistent positioning and preparation (e.g., fasting state, clothing, time of day, physical activity, empty bladder) of the patient is important for precise measures.

-- Every technologist should perform an in-vivo precision assessment for all body composition measures of interest using patients who are representative of the clinic's patient population. - The minimum acceptable precision for an individual technologist is 3%, 2% and 2% for total fat mass, total lean mass, and percent fat mass, respectively. - o Consistently use manufacturer's recommendations for ROI placement. - Consistently use manufacturer's recommendations for artifact removal. - Analysis and Reporting - For adults total body (with head) values of BMI, BMD, BMC, total mass, total lean mass, total fat mass, and percent fat mass should appear on all reports. - Total Body BMC as represented in the NHANES 1999-2004 reference data should be used when using DXA in 4-compartment models. - ODXA measures of adiposity and lean mass include visceral adipose tissue (VAT), appendicular lean mass index (ALMI: appendicular lean mass/ht2), android/gynoid percent fat mass ratio, trunk to leg fat mass ratio, lean mass index (LMI: total lean mass/ht2), fat mass index (FMI: fat mass/ht2) are optional.
-The clinical utility of these measures is currently uncertain. - When comparing to the US population, the NHANES 1999-2004 body composition data are most appropriate for different races, both sexes, and for ages from 8 to 85 years.
+- Positioning of the arms, hands, legs and feet whenever possible should be according to the NHANES method (palms down isolated from the body, feet neutral, ankles strapped, arms straight or slightly angled, face up with neutral chin). - "Offset-scanning" should be used in patients who are too wide to fit within the scan boundaries, using a validated procedure for a specific scanner model. - Every technologist should perform an in vivo precision assessment for all body composition measures of interest using patients who are representative of the clinic's patient population. - The minimum acceptable precision for an individual technologist is 3%, 2% and 2% for total fat mass, total lean mass, and percent fat mass, respectively. - Consistently use manufacturer's recommendations for ROI placement. - Consistently use manufacturer's recommendations for artifact removal. - Analysis and Reporting - For adults total body (with head) values of BMI, BMD, BMC, total mass, total lean mass, total fat mass, and percent fat mass should appear on all reports. - Total Body BMC as represented in the NHANES 1999-2004 reference data should be used when using DXA in 4-compartment models. - DXA measures of adiposity and lean mass include visceral adipose tissue (VAT), appendicular lean mass index (ALMI: appendicular lean mass/ht2), android/ gynoid percent fat mass ratio, trunk to leg fat mass ratio, lean mass index (LMI: total lean mass/ht2), fat mass index (FMI: fat mass/ht2) are optional.
+The clinical utility of these measures is currently uncertain.

+- When comparing to the US population, the NHANES 1999-2004 body composition data are most appropriate for different races, both sexes, and for ages from 8 to 85 years.
 [Note: Reference to a population does not imply health status.] - Both Z-scores and percentiles are appropriate to report if derived using methods to adjust for non-normality. - The use of DXA adiposity measures (percent fat mass or fat mass index) may be useful in risk-stratifying patients for cardio-metabolic outcomes.
 Specific thresholds to define obesity have not been established. - "Low lean mass" could be defined using appendicular lean mass divided by height squared (ALM/height2) with Z-scores derived from a young adult, race, and sex-matched population.
 Thresholds for low lean mass from consensus guidelines for sarcopenia await confirmation.